 Players: 2-8

-Monopoly Knockout is one of those aforementioned Monopoly spin-offs which are great for family gameplay.
+Monopoly Knockout is one of those aforementioned Monopoly spin-offs which are great for family board games night.
 In this variant of the classic money-making game, you’ll be purchasing properties (and paying fines on other people’s properties) based on how far you can slide a token across a game board.
 As you can imagine, this leads to absolute chaos.
 Knockout is a wild interpretation of Monopoly, and one that’s ripe for silly fun.

 If you’re looking for more board game recommendations, check out the following GamesHub lists: